iamarcel/second-brain/src/site/notes/3 Resources/Sex.md

 One great idea for going down on her: while you're doing it, she closes her eyes and you whisper in her ears what you love about her and how she makes you feel.

 Taking away her vision is in general something super arousing—the anticipation of "where is he going to touch me next" is priceless.

+The Countdown: when she's about to cum, back off to make her beg—then go back in action and slowly, confidently count down.

 ## Penis Enlargement
 I have an above-average penis but this still interests me—even if just for the lulz.
 Enlarging your penis, I don't know, it feels like it's a joke so I'd have a good internal laugh if I can pull it off.